arne-cl/python-saml/README.md

  * **IT Friendly** - SAML simplifies life for IT because it centralizes authentication, provides greater visibility and makes directory integration easier.
- * **Opportunity** - B2B cloud vendor should support SAML to facilitate the integration of their product.
+ * **Opportunity** - B2B cloud vendors should support SAML to facilitate the integration of their products.

 General description
 -------------------

-OneLogin's SAML Python toolkit let you build a SP (Service Provider) over your Python application and connect it to any IdP (Identity Provider).
+OneLogin's SAML Python toolkit lets you build a SP (Service Provider) over your Python application and connect it to any IdP (Identity Provider).

 Supports: